ymdmkhk/PasswordGenerator-for-Windows/README.md

 # PasswordGenerator-for-Windows
 A simple password generator(a batch file) for Windows.
-Generates a random 14-characters password containing symbols, and copies it to the Clipboard, and outputs it to Console Window.
+Generates a random 14-characters password containing symbols, and copies it to Clipboard, and outputs it to Console Window.

 ## Usage
 Save ["GeneratePassword.bat"](https://raw.githubusercontent.com/ymdmkhk/PasswordGenerator-for-Windows/master/GeneratePassword.bat) and double-click "GeneratePassword.bat".